glconde/code-challenge-pe/README.md

 node cli/run.js 100 --all
 ```
 -> Generates numbers from 1 to 100, randomize, prints all the numbers

+### Minimal Validation
+Input values are clamped to the range **1–10000**.
+Values below 1 default to 1; values above 10000 default to 10000.

 ### Demo
 Alternatively, live demo is also available here: https://jsfiddle.net/glconde/2br5ov1y/